Why Hydration Is Important

 If you just drink water when you’re dehydrated, and don’t replace the electrolytes, it’s like adding extra water to a cup of coffee—it will just get weaker and weaker, and there won’t be enough electrolytes in your body fluids to maintain proper function.
 In order to keep our intracellular and extracellular fluids at the right ‘strength’ you have to add electrolytes as well as water.

-There are many ways we can make sure we hydrate properly, and one great way is Hydrant.
-Electrolytes are available in our daily food and drink, but the quickest way to properly hydrate is to take direct action and use something correctly formulated to give your body what is needs, in the right proportions, as soon as possible.
+One great way we can make sure we hydrate faster than just water and food is Hydrant.
+As mentioned, electrolytes are available in our daily food and drink, but the quickest way to properly hydrate is to take direct action and use something correctly formulated to give your body what it needs, in the appropriate proportions, as rapidly as possible.

 Writer: Ailsa McKinlay

 shop your all day essentials

 Healthy Hydration Guide.
 British Nutrition Foundation.
 2018.
 The British Nutrition Foundation, a reputable organization, offers a great summary on the role of water in the body and the importance of staying hydrated.

 What is the Difference Between an Ion & an Electrolyte?
 Michael Judge.
 Sciencing.
 25 April 2017. - This website explains scientific terms, such as “ion” and “electrolyte,” in a way that is easier to understand.